 She kissed me harshly, clearly wanting to make something more of our romp than a one-night-stand, but I pushed her away and left her lying there in a position she’s definitely familiar with, stumbling down the stairs and out the front door – actually walking right through the screen.
 The last thing I remember – for how long, only the bottle knows – is me jumping behind the wheel.

 When I came to, still in the Volvo, it was on the front lawn at my parent’s place.
 The brand new sod they recently had installed was mangled with tire treads.
 The mailbox modeled after our house lay somewhere underneath the front bumper.
 I was missing a mirror, had hit something on the way back I guess.
 In my hand was that that same brown bottle.
 And no one was there waiting for me.
 No one was ever there.
 It would be cleaned by the afternoon.
 I’d lie and say I was practicing and hit the gas instead of the brake and they’d accept it.
-They always accepted it because it was easier than knowing the truth.
+Because they always accepted it.
+I guess it was easier than knowing the truth.

 After one more swig the bottle takes, it staggers from my hand and shatters the serenity of the night on the street below.
 Alone again.
 I think about the rest of my friends.
-They’re probably sitting in our room taking shots, playing “Never Have I Ever” – Becky’s definitely the only one with any fingers up – and Pete’s there because Lilly gave him shit and people listen to Lilly.
-Me and Pete haven’t spoken anything more than good mornings and goodnights in days, though nothing’s been good about either of them.
+They’re probably sitting in one of the girls’ rooms taking shots, playing “Never Have I Ever” – Becky’s definitely the only one with any fingers up – and Pete’s there because Lilly gave him shit and people listen to Lilly.
+Me and Pete haven’t spoken anything more than good mornings and goodnights in what seems like days, though nothing’s been good about either of them.

-There’s only one way.
+Up the stairs, my legs move.
 Room 4D.
-That’s where Pete stayed last night, her room, he told Tommy at breakfast, and Tommy told me at lunch.
+That’s where Pete stayed last night – her room, he told Tommy at breakfast – Tommy told me at lunch.
 She’ll be alone.
 Or she won’t be there at all.
 It’s past 10.
 The hallways are empty.
 I’m empty.